nobleprogdwpterraform/ansible-introduction/README.md

         You will be asked for the password this time, which is the password above.

     1. Enter `exit` command twice to retun to laptop command prompt.

-## Changing the VM configuration

-You can change the VM configuration, or even run ubuntu instead of CentOS with some simple edits to your local copy of the Vagrantfile.
-Make these changes before deploying the VMs, or after first deleting them (see below) if they are running.

-It is all done by editing [this section](../Vagrantfile#L16-L30).

-* To add a VM simply add a new VM definition to this list, e.g.

-    ```ruby
-    {
-        name: "target2",
-        cpu: 2,
-        memory: 2048,
-        box: Hypervisor.centos,
-    },
-    ```

-* To remove a VM, simply delete the VM definition block.
-* To change CPU or memory for a VM, edit the values at `cpu:` and `memory:` in the VM definition.
-Note that if the sum of `memory:` for all the machines you have added exceeds the total memory of your system minus 2GB (to allow space for Windows/MacOS to run), then you will get an error.
-You can overprovision virtual CPUs past the number of CPUs on your laptop although the VMs might run slowly.
-You cannot request more memory than the laptop has installed.
-* To run Ubuntu, change the `box:` setting to `Hypervisor.ubuntu`
-* To change the hostname of a VM, edit the `name:` setting to the new name.
-* To add a port-forward so you can e.g. browse an nginx server you may create a playbook for, simply add a `ports` property to the VM definition, so it might look like the following.
-This would allow you to browse `http://localhost:8080` to see the nginx page:

-    ```ruby
-    {
-        name: "target2",
-        cpu: 2,
-        memory: 2048,
-        box: Hypervisor.centos,
-        ports: [
-            "8080:80",
-        ],
-    },
-    ```

-    Multiple ports can be added in the list, e.g. you also have a MySQL

-    ```ruby
-    ports: [
-        "8080:80",
-        "3306:3306",
-    ],
-    ```

 ## Deleting the VMs